 Installation Instructions

-Option 1: Using Conda
+Option 2: Using Conda

-The primary installation method is via conda.
+The alternative installation method is via conda.
 After installing conda and creating or activating a suitable environment you can install FSL-MRS from the FSL conda channel.
 See our page on setting up a conda enviroment for a step by step guide.
-Do not install _FSL-MRS_ into the base environment (this is the environment that starts activated).
+Do not install FSL-MRS into the base environment (this is the environment that starts activated).

 conda install -c conda-forge \